britram/quic-base-drafts/draft-ietf-quic-recovery.md

 QUIC's packet number is strictly increasing within a packet number space, and directly encodes transmission order.
 A higher packet number signifies that the packet was sent later, and a lower packet number signifies that the packet was sent earlier.
-When a packet containing ack-eliciting frames is detected lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
+When a packet containing ack-provoking frames is detected lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
 Consequently, more accurate RTT